BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_6_Accessing_Bitcoind_with_Python.md

 >>> rpc_connection.dumpprivkey('1BFcCbjDPBoCwR76PCFEeTRZEVfKAwP11v')
 'L4dnpfiZ69PKsKyym5o7HvoftvHjw1z2QkojQBwYRPUuaWgzTnNS'
 ```
-If your wallet was encrypted, you would have to unlock it first by sending it your wallet passphrase and a length of time (in seconds) that `bitcoind` will keep the wallet unlocked in memory:
+If your wallet was encrypted, you would have to unlock it first by sending your wallet passphrase and a length of time (in seconds) that `bitcoind` will keep the wallet unlocked in memory:
 ```
->>> rpc_connection.walletpassphrase('TOTALLY-SECRET-PASSPHRASE',60)
+>>> rpc_connection.walletpassphrase('TOTALLY-SECRET-PASSPHRASE', 60)
 ```

 ## Appendix I: Monitoring the mempool size in real-time with a loop